NumaHOP/Documentation/src/code/modules/workflow.md

 - DOCUMENT_BROADCAST_LOCAL
 - CLOSING_DOCUMENT

-Special state as it is manualy inserted in the workflow in case of a rejection of the state
+Special state as it is manually inserted in the workflow in case of a rejection of the state
 DOCUMENT_PREREJECTION:
 - WAITING_FOR_REDELIVERY